Gluten-Free Almond Alfajores (Dulce de Leche Sandwich Cookies)

 Jump to Recipe

-About this GF alfajores recipe
+About this gluten-free holiday cookies recipe

 The main ingredients of this recipe are:

 - Flour: gluten-free all-purpose flour and almond flour.
+The almond flour adds moisture and helps create a tender crumb.

 - Butter: cold unsalted butter.